David graduated in Adelaide in 1997, and immediately left for Geelong

 saw an end to his football career and David then moved to Darwin where he

 worked as a physio in private practice.

-Mary graduated in Adelaide in 1975 and worked initially as a physiotherapist at the QEH and has since been working in private practice in the Grange area for over 34 years.
+Mary graduated in Adelaide in 1975 and worked initially as a physiotherapist at the QEH and has since been working in the Grange area for more than 30 years.

 Whilst at the QEH, she learned dry needling/acupuncture from the head of the Physical Medicine Department, Dr Bunt Burnell.
 With more than three decades of experience, Mary practices all aspects of physiotherapy, including dry needling and acupuncture.
 She also remains committed to continuing education in both physio and acupuncture.

 Mary is highly regarded for her strong patient focus and is committed to tailoring treatments to suit individual patient needs.
 Mary's enthusiasm,

 energy and experience contribute to her patient's treatment success.
 Each patient leaves the treatment session with a positive and often lifestyle-changing experience.